oscararenas12/To-do-List-Web-Page/README.md

-# Simple List Web Page
+# Simple To-do List Web Page

 This is a simple web page that allows users to create and manage a list.
 The project was developed as a learning exercise while following along with **Test-Driven Development with Python** by *Harry J.W.
 Percival* (commonly referred to as "Obey the Testing Goat").